Heatblur-Simulations/f-14-manual/src/systems/tcs.md

 To unlock a tracked target when not being slaved to radar, select half-action and release.

 For information about RDR slaved to TCS check the relevant AN/AWG-9 section.

+### TCS Slave Radar Acquisition

+The TCS can be used to track a target in angle while still using the radar for range and rate.
+When selecting the radar to be slaved to the TCS line of sight via the sensor control panel (SLAVE in the RDR position) the radar will still be active but pointing in the direction of the TCS line of sight while the TCS has an active track instead of scanning.

+From this state it is possible to command half-action and then position the acquisition gates at the target video and then command full-action.
+This will result in either pulse doppler slaved or pulse slaved mode depending on previous radar mode.
+It is also possible to switch using the P STT and PD STT button on the DDD panel.

+The resulting submode entered is equivalent to an STT mode where the TCS is instead used to track the target's angle rather than the radar itself.
+The radar is still used to track range and rate, on the DDD the IROT lights instead of the ANT ROT, IROT relating to IR tracking which has been replaced by the TCS in the modeled F-14 versions.

+This mode can be used to guide missiles, active and CW modes if in pulse and in PD if in pulse doppler.
+If the SLAVE switch is set to INDEP from this mode the system reverts to true pulse STT or pulse doppler STT depending on current mode.